apacheignite/documentation/sql/distributed-dml.md

 In this case, DML engine will build `Person` object or its binary version by itself and put it to cache.

 ## Field values override
-When both `_key` (or `_val`) column value is given in DML query and that query also includes individual values from key (or value) columns correspondingly, first `_key` (or `_val`) column value is taken, and then individual field values are overridden, if any.
+When `_key` (or `_val`) column value is given in DML query and that query also includes individual values from key (or value) columns correspondingly, first `_key` (or `_val`) column value is taken, and then individual field values are overridden, if any.
 For example, if we issue the following query, [block:code]
 {
   "codes": [